iweld/sql_portfolio_tutorial/README.md

 This is some extra work, but I think it looks much better and it's a great way to showcase your technical abilities and attention to detail.

-I hope this helps you and good luck!
+I hope this helps you.
 Feel free to message me if you have any questions or want to show off your work!
+Good luck!

 :exclamation: If you find this repository helpful, please consider giving it a :star:.
 Thanks! :exclamation: